This Mixed Berry Cobbler recipe is hands down my favorite berry dessert!

 - 1½ cup all-purpose flour

-- 1½ Tbsp sugar, plus more for sprinkling
+- 1½ Tablespoon sugar, plus 1 Tbsp more for sprinkling

-- 6 Tbsp unsalted butter, very cold, cut into ½" cubes
+- 6 Tablespoons unsalted butter, very cold cut into ½" cubes

 - ½ cup heavy cream, very cold

-- ¼ cup buttermilk, very cold, plus more for brushing top of biscuits
+- ¼ cup buttermilk, very cold plus 1-2 Tablespoons more for brushing top of biscuits

 Instructions